-- 1. Reporting of Wastewater Monitoring Results Monitoring results obtained during the previous month shall be summarized for each month and reported on NetDMR, and entered into NetDMR no later than the 28th day of the month following the completed reporting period.
+1. Reporting of Wastewater Monitoring Results

+Monitoring results obtained during the previous month shall be summarized for each month and reported on NetDMR no later than the 28th day of the month following the completed reporting period.
 If no discharge occurs during the reporting period, "no discharge" shall be reported.
-Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR. - 2.
-Reporting of Reuse Monitoring Results.
-Monitoring results obtained during the previous month shall be summarized for each month and reported on a Monthly Operational Report, post-marked no later than the 28th day of the month following the completed reporting period.
-If no reuse occurs during the reporting period, "no reuse" shall be reported for those applicable effluent parameters.
-Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted to the Division of Water Quality at the following address:
+Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR.

+- 2. The Annual Project Operating Report is due by February 1st of the following year. - 3.
+The Selenium loading for Outfall 004, 008, and 012 will be reported in NetDMR with a combined total.